DaitTan/Group_9_AI_Safety_Project/README.md

 ```
 # Running the codes

 All the plots and the csv files have been generated.
-Data could not be uploaded since the the toal upload size exceeded 5GB.
+Data could not be uploaded since the total upload size exceeded 5GB.

 ## To train the controller: